PM Jacinda Ardern tests positive for Covid

 Prime Minister Jacinda Ardern has tested positive for Covid-19, her office has announced.

-The Prime Minister has been symptomatic since Friday evening, returning a weak positive last night and a clear positive this morning on a RAT test.
+The Prime Minister has been symptomatic since Friday evening.
+She returned a weak positive last night and a clear positive this morning on a RAT test.
 At this stage her symptoms are moderate.

 Ardern's daughter Neve tested positive on Wednesday, the PM said in an Instagram post.